kimtore/visp/README.md

 ```
 git clone https://github.com/ambientsound/visp
-cd pms
+cd visp
 make
 ```

-This will put the binary in `./visp`.
+This will put the binary in `./bin/visp`.
 You need to run Visp in a regular terminal with a TTY.

 If Visp crashes, and you want to report a bug, please include relevant sections of the `debug.log` file,